 In defence of ‘radicalisation’

-Contemporary critiques of Hizb ut-Tahrir focus less on its dodgy mishmash of politics and religion and more on its intense intellectualism.
-But what’s wrong with devoting oneself to the debate of ideas?
+Critiques of Hizb ut-Tahrir focus less on its dodgy politics than on its intellectualism.
+But what’s wrong with a devotion to the debate of ideas?

 I’m almost exactly the same age as Ed Husain, and we got involved in politics at the same time, in the early 1990s.
 While Husain joined a series of radical Islamist groups in London, most significantly Hizb ut-Tahrir (the Hizb), I joined the Revolutionary Communist Party (RCP) in Glasgow.
 And while one organisation was working for submission to God in an Islamic state, and the other for the liberation of humanity from self-imposed constraints, certain parallels are unavoidable.
 Both put a premium on intellectual rigour and organisational professionalism, and, partly as a consequence, both were heartily disliked by other radical groups in their respective milieux.